Skip to main content

 Slurm example

-When deploying a Slurm job on a cluster configured for RoCE (for example, a SUNK cluster using gb300-4x-e NodeSets), use the highlighted lines below to set the required environment variables.
-Remove NCCL_DEBUG unless extended logging is needed.
+When deploying a Slurm job on a cluster configured for RoCE (for example, a SUNK cluster using gb300-4x-e NodeSets), use the highlighted lines in the following example to set the required environment variables.
+Remove NCCL_DEBUG when you don’t need extended logging.

 #!/bin/bash